wyuinche/mitum-js-util/README.md

 #### __Expression of Time Stamp__

-For blocks, seals, signatures and etc, mitum uses `yyyy-MM-dd HH:mm:ss.* +0000 UTC` expression and `yyyy-MM-ddTHH:mm:ss.*Z` as standard.
+For blocks, seals, signatures, etc., mitum uses expressions `yyyy-MM-dd HH:mm:ss.* +0000 UTC` and `yyyy-MM-ddTHH:mm:ss.*Z` as the default.

 All other timezones are not allowed!
-You must use only +0000 timezone for mitum.
+Only +0000 timezone must be used for mitum.

 For example,

-1. When converting timestamp to byte format for generating block/seal/fact_sign hash
+1. When converting timestamps to byte format to generate block/seal/fact_sign hash
-    - converting the string `2021-11-16 01:53:30.518 +0000 UTC` to bytes format
+    - convert string `2021-11-16 01:53:30.518 +0000 UTC` to byte format

-2. When putting timestamp in block, seal, fact_sign or etc
+2. When are placed in block, seal, fact_sign of json files
-    - converting the timestamp to `2021-11-16T01:53:30.518Z` and put it in json
+    - convert the timestamp to `2021-11-16T01:53:30.518Z` and put it in json

-To generate operation hash, mitum concatenates byte arrays of network id, fact hash and byte arrays of fact_signs.
+To generate an operation hash, mitum concatenates byte arrays of network id, fact hash and each byte array of fact_sign.

-And to generate the byte array of a fact_sign, mitum concatenates byte arrays of signer, signature digest and signed_at.
+And to generate each byte array of fact_sign, mitum concatenates byte arrays of signer, signature digest and signed_at.

-Be careful that the format of `signed_at` when converted to bytes is like `yyyy-MM-dd HH:mm:ss.* +0000 UTC` but it will be expressed as `yyyy-MM-ddTHH:mm:ss.*Z` when putted in json.
+Note that when converted to bytes, the format of `signed_at` is the same as `yyyy-MM-dd HH:mm:ss.* +0000 UTC`, but when put into json, it is displayed as `yyyy-MM-ddTHH:mm:ss.*Z`.

 #### __How many decimal places to be expressed?__

 There is one more thing to note.

-First at all, you don't have to care about decimal points of second(ss.*) in timestamp.
+First, there is no need to pay attention to the decimal places in the 'ss.*' part of the timestamp.

-Moreover, you can write timestamp without `.` and any number under `.`.
+Moreover, the timestamp can also be written without `.` or without decimal values below `.`.

-However, you should not put any unnecessary zeros(0) in the float expression of second(ss.*) when converting timestamp to bytes format.
+However, when converting timestamps to byte format, you should not add unnecessary zero(0) to floating point representations in seconds(ss.*).

 For example,

 1. `2021-11-16T01:53:30.518Z` is converted to `2021-11-16 01:53:30.518 +0000 UTC` without any change of the time itself.

-2. `2021-11-16T01:53:30.510Z` must be converted to `2021-11-16 01:53:30.51 +0000 UTC` when generating hash.
+2. `2021-11-16T01:53:30.510Z` must be converted to `2021-11-16 01:53:30.51 +0000 UTC` when generating a hash.

-3. `2021-11-16T01:53:30.000Z` must be converted to `2021-11-16T01:53:30 +0000 UTC` when generating hash.
+3. `2021-11-16T01:53:30.000Z` must be converted to `2021-11-16T01:53:30 +0000 UTC` when generating a hash.

-Any timestamp with some unnecessary zeros putted in json doesn't affect to effectiveness of the block, seal, or operation.
-Just pay attention when convert the format.
+A timestamp with unnecessary zeros in the json file does not affect the processing of blocks, seals, or operations.
+Use caution when converting formats.

 ### License